menu icon

 Instructions

-• This pattern is made in the round.
+The Crochet Cherry Blossom Coaster Pattern is made in the round.

-• Round 2: With the newly joined color ch x2, hdc x4 in each chain gap.
-Sl st to the beginning.
-(20)
+• Round 2: With the newly joined color ch x1 (again does not count as a stitch) and hdc x4 into each chain gap.

-• Repeat 4 more times.
+• Repeat from * 4 more times.

 • When the round is done, sl st to the beginning ch.
 Fasten off and weave in any tails.

 • And now your cherry blossom coasters are finished!
+I hope you enjoyed my crochet flower coaster pattern.

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!